justinhlee01/Pose-Match/README.md

 1. User uploads a reference video
 2. System extracts pose keypoints using OpenPose
 3. Live webcam feed captures user motion in real-time
-4. Cosine Similarity + DTW are used to compare poses
+4. Cosine Similarity + Euclidean distance + Joint Angle similarity are used to compare poses
 5. Feedback is generated based on similarity thresholds

 ---